-Canada lynx were officially protected under the Endangered Species Act in 2000.
-Unfortunately, federal protections often have little practical effect until critical habitat is designated for the species.
+Canada lynx were officially protected under the Endangered Species Act in 2000, in response to Defenders’ petition and litigation.
+Federal protections are much more effective once critical habitat is designated for the species.

 Where We Are Today

 In 2013, FWS released a proposal to revise lynx critical habitat, and Defenders’ team is currently working on analyzing and submitting our comments on that proposal to ensure that these changes help put lynx on the road to long-term recovery throughout its range.
 Meanwhile, Defenders is keeping an eye on the lynx’s remaining strongholds to ensure that the needs of lynx are considered in all forest practices conducted in these key areas.

 While lynx are now listed as threatened under the Endangered Species Act, the FWS has yet to develop and implement a recovery plan.
 A recovery plan is necessary to provide a roadmap to federal agencies and others for recovering the species – this is a very important step that we are continually pushing FWS to take.

 Additionally, there is a great amount that remains unknown about lynx population status, responses to threats, and habitat needs, which can only be understood through careful field research and monitoring.
 The listing of the lynx as Threatened has boosted lynx research, but it still remains a tiny fraction of the research spent on wolves and bears, let alone hunted species like elk and deer.
 Simply keeping track of where lynx still survive and their status in those areas over time, is one of the most important needs facing lynx today.
 Defenders is always on the lookout for ways to help fund such research and monitoring.